trendwerk/multiple-content-blocks/readme.txt

 Tested up to: 4.3
 Stable tag: 3.2.2

 Active development for this plugin has been discontinued.
-We would advice to use Advanced Custom Fields (http://www.advancedcustomfields.com/) as an alternative.

 == Description ==